City Blossoms is a nonprofit dedicated to fostering healthy communities by developing creative, kid-driven green spaces and innovative resources.

 Who We Are

 City Blossoms provides bilingual, free, and affordable after-school, in-school, and summer programming to predominantly Latino and African-American youth ranging from ages two through teens.
 We serve neighborhoods in which children and youth may not otherwise have access to green space.
-Since 2009, City Blossoms has worked on 42 sites in Washington DC, Baltimore, and Philadelphia.
+Since 2009, City Blossoms has worked on over 50 sites nationwide.

 Washington DC is our home base where we test and innovate new ideas for designing and implementing urban gardens that are communal, educational, artistic expressions of their surroundings.
 Currently City Blossoms is working at 13 sites in Washington DC, including 10 gardens on educational campuses and two Community Green Spaces where we continue to experiment and develop our ideas.